-Name of Document: Duty of Candour (incorporating 'Being Open') Policy Completed by: Susan Arnold an Arnold Job title Lead Nurse - Corpor Patient Safety Team ate Date 22/01/2020 Screening Questions Yes / No Explanatory Note 1.
-Will the process describe the collection of new inform This is information in excess carry out the process described. ation about individuals? s of what is required to ibed within the document.
+Name of Document: Duty of Candour (incorporating 'Being Open') Policy Completed by: Susan Arnold Job title Lead Nurse - Corporate Patient Safety Team Date 22/01/2020 Screening Questions Yes / No Explanatory Note 1.
+Will the process describe the collection of new inform This is information in exces carry out the process descr ation about individuals? s of what is required to ibed within the document.
 No 2.
-Will the process describe individuals to provide inform information in excess of what the process described within nation about them?
+Will the process describe individuals to provide inform information in excess of wh the process described withi nation about them?
 This is at is required to carry out n the document.
-No Will information about incorganisations or people who routine access to the information process described in this do have not previously had eation as part of the ocument?
+No 3.
+Will information about inco organisations or people who routine access to the inform process described in this do b have not previously had hation as part of the pocument?
 No 4.
-Are you using information purpose it is not currently us not currently used?
-No 5.
-Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
-For example, the use of biometrics.
-No 6.
+Are you using information purpose it is not currently us not currently used? sed for, or in a way it is No 5.
+Does the process outline the use of new technology as being privacy intrusive? biometrics. which might be perceived No 6.
 Will the process outlined decisions being made or ac individuals in ways which ca impact on them? tion taken against No 7.
 As part of the process ou the information about individ likely to raise privacy conce examples, health records, of information that people wou particularly private. duals of a kind particularly rns or expectations?
 For riminal records or other No 8.
-Will the process require y in ways which they may find No If the answer to any of these questions is 'Yes' please contact the Data Privacy Team via Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, ratification of a procedural document will not take place until review by the Head of Data Privacy.
-Data Privacy approval name: Date of approval
+Will the process require y in ways which they may find you to contact individuals d intrusive?
+No If the answer to any of thes Lpt-dataprivacy@leicspart.
+In this case, ratification of Data Privacy. secure.nhs.uk he Data Privacy Team via Data Privacy approval na ne: Date of approval